Fred's ImageMagick Scripts

 Thanks to Anthony Thyssen for critiqing the original version and for several useful suggestions for improvement.

-NOTE: This script will be slow due to the need to extract color values for each cell center point across the input image.
+NOTE: This script will be slow prior to IM 6.8.3.10 due to the need to extract color values for each cell center point across the input image.
 A progress meter is therefore provided to the terminal.
 A speed-up is available via a -process function, getColors.
 To obtain getColors, contact me.
 It requires IM 6.6.2-10 or higher.

 CAVEAT: No guarantee that this script will work on all platforms, nor that trapping of inconsistent parameters is complete and foolproof.
 Use At Your Own Risk.